Grants and Contributions:

 Description:

-Through this 30-month project, the Canadian Federation of Humane Societies (also known as G136) will collaboratively develop and put in place humane education programming to strengthen the GBV sector.
+Through this 30-month project, the Canadian Federation of Humane Societies (also known as Humane Canada) will collaboratively develop and put in place humane education programming to strengthen the GBV sector.
 To do so, the project will identify, adapt, and pilot humane education initiatives that show promise in engaging young men and boys as allies in ending GBV.
 An external evaluator will measure and assess the impact of community-based humane education programming as a promising practice towards addressing and preventing the root causes of violence.
 Humane Canada will share project outcomes through WAGE's GBV Knowledge Centre and key knowledge mobilization events for humane educators so others may replicate or expand upon the promising practice.
 An online community of practice, as well as a data and knowledge exchange hub, will support humane educators, and engage them in monitoring effectiveness.
+With the supplement, Humane Canada will implement additional activities to increase the project’s scope and reach.
+Specifically, they will expand the use of the promising practice framework to the prevention of online radicalization of young men.
+In addition, they will host a virtual knowledge exchange event to share the promising practices engaging men and boys in humane education.

 Organization: